173TECH/sayn/docs/project_examples/reddit_news_nlp.md

 The `load_data` task will have the following steps:

-* `Appending BBC data to dataframe`: loops through the links array, appends data from each link to a dataframe
+* `Appending Reddit data to dataframe`: loops through the links array, appends data from each link to a dataframe
 * `Updating database`: loads dataframe into SQLite database using `pandas.to_sql` method